Perilla / Shiso

 (Nepal, India); Shiso, Beefsteak plant, Purple mint, Japanese basil,

-Wild coleus (North America);
+Wild coleus (North America); Perilla frutescens var

-Perilla frutescens var japonica and others]
+japonica and others]

-These large leaves are widely used particularly in Japan and Korea, whole or shredded, as a garnish.
+These large leaves are widely used, particularly in Japan and Korea, whole or shredded, as a garnish.
 Young flower spikes are used as a garnish and to flavor pickles in Japan and Taiwan.

 the photo specimens are clearly Korean.
 The Japanese Shiso leaves are much more deeply serrated, they lack the purple color on the underside common with the Korean variety, and the flavor is slightly different.
 The Korean variety is much more available here in Los Angeles as Japanese markets are now few and far between here.

-Apparently due to translation problems the Korean name is presented as "Wild Sesame" and "Sesame Leaf" despite perilla being related to sesame only at the very distant order level.
-Actual sesame leaves are rarely eaten, though they are edible.
+For unknown reasons, the Korean name translates to "Wild Sesame" or "Sesame Leaf", despite perilla being related to sesame only at the very distant order level.
+Actual sesame leaves are rarely eaten, though edible.
+The Chinese use perilla mostly as a medicinal to stimulate the immune system rather than in their cuisine.

 The Vietnamese variety of perilla is considerably smaller than